allo-media/text2num/README.md

     >>> text = "On May twenty-third, I bought twenty-five cows, twelve chickens and one hundred twenty five point four zero kg of potatoes."
     >>> alpha2digit(text, "en")
     'On May 23rd, I bought 25 cows, 12 chickens and 125.40 kg of potatoes.'

+    >>> alpha2digit("I finished the race in the twelfth position!", "en") 'I finished the race in the 12th position!'

 ```